-For fast-growing plants, it is not unusual to find dead leaves or stems sometimes, and fallen leaves or stems can affect adversely for the aquarium environment, so you have to take care of this.
+It is not unusual for fast-growing plants to find dead leaves or stems sometimes, and fallen leaves or stems can adversely affect the aquarium environment, so you have to take care of this.

 Anubias nana is a family member of Anubias barteri and originated from West Africa.
 Anubias nanas are visually lovely plants with a compact body and large dark green leaves.

-The provider Aquarium Plants Factory will give you one Anubias Nana ‘Petite’ on driftwood, in this package.
-With the driftwood base, it is easy to place the plant anywhere in the aquarium without disturbing fish or the substrate.
+The provider Aquarium Plants Factory will give you one Anubias Nana ‘Petite’ on driftwood in this package.
+It is easy to place the plant anywhere in the aquarium without disturbing fish or the substrate with the driftwood base.

 These plants are hardy and suitable for a variety of conditions.
 You can keep them fully submerged or partially.
 These are small plants and can cover the substrate entirely, making an ideal home for bottom-dwelling fish.
-Whereas the deep green leaves can beautify an aquarium perfectly.
+At the same time, the deep green leaves can beautify an aquarium perfectly.

 Anubias nana plants can remove pollutants and add oxygen to make a healthier environment in the aquarium.

 ‘Greenpro’ provides different types of aquatic plants suitable for beginners, tied on driftwoods, so get it and drop it in your aquarium, done!
 These plants can beautify an aquarium perfectly and quite popular among users.